 Catastrophic injury cases involve substantial damages.
-When you work with the team at Stewart J. Guss, Attorney at Law, our catastrophic injury attorneys know what factors will influence your damages.
+When you work with the team at Stewart J. Guss, Injury Accident Lawyers, our catastrophic injury attorneys know what factors will influence your damages.
 This is how they can estimate a fair settlement amount and prepare a strong case on your behalf.

 Factors that may influence your claim’s value include:

 - The extent and severity of your injuries